 8 best screen recorder apps for iPhone

 Creating a screen recording on your iPhone has never been easier.
-Thanks to the built-in iOS feature, you can record your iPhone's screen with just a couple of taps away.
+Thanks to the built-in iOS feature, you can record your iPhone's screen with just a couple of taps.
 But maybe you’re trying to record a tutorial or capture some gameplay footage, so you might want to do a little more with your recordings than what’s natively available.
 We’re going to go over the 8 best iPhone screen recorder apps, how they differ from one another, and hopefully help you figure out which will work for you.

 Here are the best screen recorder apps for iPhone: